How Race-Based Policies Are Harming South Africa: Ernst Roets

 Yes.

-Or whether you were saying it should be more of a federalist system basically like what America ultimately doing with giving you know all sorts of concessions to the different founding states and even and even currently right with with sort of minimizing the powers of the federal to the things that are the just critical at the place.
+Or whether you were saying it should be more of a federalist system, you know, basically like what America ultimately ended up doing with giving all sorts of concessions to the different founding states and even currently, right, with sort of minimizing the powers of the federal to the things that are just critical at the place.

 So where we need to go is to have higher levels of self-governance and a decentralized political system.

-It could include um territorial autonomy something comparable to what the Tyroleans have in Italy where they have an autonomous province even though they are part of Italy they have a significant degree of of a say in terms of how their province is governed.
+Even though they are part of Italy, they have a significant degree of a say in terms of how their province is governed.

-Or or Quebec in my country Quebec is also an example yes yes it could also be cultural autonomy which says that even though the cultural communities might be spread out over the country they don't just live in one spot they can um these cultural communities should have a say over how they own over their own cultural affairs like what is taught in their schools and and so forth not just be you know instructed by the national government what what they should be taught and so forth.
+These cultural communities should have a say over their own cultural affairs, like what is taught in their schools and so forth, not just be instructed by the national government, what they should be taught and so forth.

-And and then of course there's there's secession uh secession is just to say that we need to take the Yugoslavia route and s and and um and say that maybe we should just give the people living in this country their own states.
+Secession is just to say that we need to take the Yugoslavia route and say that maybe we should just give the people living in this country their own states.

-And and we need to explore these different avenues seriously.
+And we need to explore these different avenues seriously.

 Well, Ernst Roots, it's such a pleasure to have had you on.